 How to Handle Aggressive Recovery Agents?

-- A borrower has the right to know the identity of the loan collection agent.
+- A borrower has the right to know the identity of the loan recovery agent.

 - The borrowers also have the right to maintain their own privacy and not discuss their other debts.